AgoraIO/Video-Call-for-Mobile-Gaming/Hello-Video-Unity-Agora/README.md

 	}
 ```

+## Some Trouble Shooting FAQs

+**Q:** There are only white cube and box on the demo screen after I join the channel.
+**A:** There may be definite reasons for this.
+First recommendation is implementing the OnError and OnWarning callbacks to check on what errors are occuring.
+(Added in the Demo starting from v3.2.1.71).
+Here are the common causes:

+1. You registered an AppId with Certificate enabled, but you didn’t include a secure token in your JoinChannel call. => **You should use an AppId without Certificate if you are new to the SDK.** Create a new AppId with Certificate after you tested the POC and feel comfortable to enforce token security.

+2. The Application did not acquire the required OS level permission for Camera. => **Make sure you set those up in the PlayerSettings and Manifest if for Android.**

+3. The agoraCWrapper library didn’t get loaded on run-time (usually happens on Standalone, not Editor).
+Make sure you have the correct Platform Settings flag selected, we recommend you to select **AnyCPU**.
+See examples in MacOS section for building the App above.

+**Q:** I press the join button but the scene doesn't change (usually happens on Editor).
+**A:** Make sure you have chosen both two scenes in Build Settings.

+**Q:** When run the app, a pop-up window said agoraSdkCWrapper.bundle cannot be opened because the developer cannot be verified.(usually happens on MacOS).
+**A:** Choose "allow" in Settings/security and privacy, rerun the app.

 ## Resources

 - Complete API documentation is available at the [Document Center](https://docs.agora.io/en/).
 - You can file bugs about this sample [here](https://github.com/AgoraIO/Hello-Video-Unity-Agora/issues).